Workplace Safety Tips: 15 Ways to Keep Employees Safe in 2026

 7. Conduct Regular Safety Training

-8. Identify and Address Potential Hazards
+8. Identify and Fix Workplace Hazards

-9. Use Protective Equipment Properly
+9. Use Protective Equipment Correctly

 10. Keep Emergency Exits Clear